QuantuMechanix8/Lost-And-Found/ideas.md

 ## Geographical Data visualiser
-Website with a map of globe (or other submaps) and then options of different metrics to be visualised e.g. colouring/sizing/ordering countries by population, wealth, gender split, etc
+map of globe (or other submaps) and then options of different metrics to be visualised e.g. colouring/sizing/ordering countries by population, wealth, gender split, etc

 ### Main Points: